 Home of Grace has been in operation since 1965 and has helped tens of thousands of individuals battle various types of addictions.
 It is a rare facility in the US offering a 90-day non-medicated faith-based recovery program.
 Until this proven model of success can be replicated in Indiana, Valley of Grace is sponsoring men and women in need of addiction recovery services to receive treatment at Home of Grace in Mississippi.
 Our partnership will consist of the Home of Grace sharing their curriculum, program operations, in-take procedures, and any other day to day operations that would be needed to effectively run VOG.
 We are each our own separate entity and have separate 501(c)(3) status, but we will be a model program after the Home of Grace.

-VOG currently works with both men and women applicants (18 years of age and older) with drug, alcohol, gambling, and other addictions to receive services through Home of Grace.
-When VOG has an operating recovery facility in Howard County, it will house male clients only.
-VOG will continue to partner with Home of Grace to provide addiction recovery services to women.
+Valley of Grace works with both men and women applicants (18 years of age and older).
+The VOG currently is operating as a men’s facility, but continues to partner with Home of Grace to provide addiction recovery services to women.